Flex-Able Leftovers

-Flex-Able Leftovers was a limited edition 10" vinyl EP by American composer and guitarist, Steve Vai.
-It was leftover material from the recordings done during the "Flex-Able" days (1982 to 1984) and originally released in 1984 (see 1984 in music).
+Flex-Able Leftovers is a limited edition 10" vinyl EP by American composer and guitarist, Steve Vai.
+It was leftover material from the recordings done during the Flex-Able days (1982 to 1984) and originally released in 1984 (see 1984 in music).
 In this regard, it can be perceived as a supplement to the initial release of "Flex-Able".
 As in the case of the main album, "Flex-Able Leftovers" boast of a Zappa-based stylistic and musical influence.

 Background

 There were only two EP editions in 1984: